 Sportshall Secondary retains an emphasis on team competition whilst also encouraging athletes to develop individually.
 The focus on key skills, coupled with the inclusion of individual races and the addition of shot putt reinforce the relevance of Sportshall for those athletes preparing for the outdoor season.
 Standard formats are recommended for Years 7 and 8.

-Each Partnership is encouraged to stage an annual series of competitions on a league basis prior to the leading schools progressing to a County Final.
+Each Partnership is encouraged to stage an annual series of schools athletics competitions on a league basis prior to the leading schools progressing to a County Final.
 Full resources to support this are available as downloads to the right of this page and include:

 · Sportshall Secondary competition format and programme